Brandon, Manitoba: Geography

 Brandon is located in south-western Manitoba, on the banks of the Assiniboine river.
 It is located in the Canadian Prairies and resides in the aspen parkland ecoregion of the prairies.
 The terrain is generally flat and rolling surrounding Brandon, and there is a large valley located within the city.
 The Brandon hills are located to the southeast, from which Brandon got its name.
 Brandon is 214 km west of the provincial capital, Winnipeg; and 120 km east of the Saskatchewan border.

 Climate

 Brandon has a dry continental climate (Köppen Dfb, USDA Plant Hardiness Zone 2b) with warm, sometimes hot summers and cold, dry winters.
-Daytime temperatures range from 26.0 C in July to -10.5 C in January.
-Brandon has a fairly dry climate, with 462 mm of precipitation annually, and as such is located in the Palliser's Triangle region of the Prairies.
-There is measurable rainfall on 56.0 days throughout the year, and 38.8 days with snowfall.
+Mean maximum daytime temperatures range from 24.9 C in July to -11.4 C in January.
+Brandon has a fairly dry climate, with 489.4 mm of precipitation annually, and as such is located in the Palliser's Triangle region of the Prairies.
+There is measurable rainfall on 72.2 days throughout the year, and 54.1 days with snowfall.
 Snow falls from October to April; however, snow has fallen as late as May and as early as September.
 The highest temperature ever recorded in Brandon was 43.3 C on 11 July 1936, during the 1936 North American heat wave.
 The lowest temperature ever recorded was -46.7 C on 1 February 1893.